Flowers, apples, eggs, milk at

-Care Package at Vielmetter Los Angeles Telephones, Anne Guro Larsmon and Claire Nereim at Sixth Street Viaduct, 2015 Claire Nereim at Jancar Jones, 2014 Jancar Jones, June 2-July 21 2012 Earlier works
+Dust in the door at Safemart SF, 2025 One door closes at Neutra VDL, 2024 Multiples, Niche at Other Places art fair, 2021 Care Package at Vielmetter Los Angeles, 2021 Knowledges at Mount Wilson Observatory, 2017 Telephones, Anne Guro Larsmon and Claire Nereim at Sixth Street Viaduct, 2015 Claire Nereim at Jancar Jones, 2014 Jancar Jones, June 2-July 21 2012 Earlier works

 Glyph drafts, 2021, ink on paper, largest approx 10" x 10"